The Best Fried Morel Mushroom Recipe

 ** this is NOT a sponsored post, this is simply my own personal opinion **

-Working in small batches, dip your cleaned morels into the egg wash then lightly toss in a large bowl seasoned white rice flour.
+The best way is working in small batches, dip your cleaned morels into the egg wash then lightly toss in a large bowl seasoned white rice flour.
 Use a fork to transfer them to your deep fryer and let them get a nice golden brown color.

 I love to give my Breaded Morel Mushrooms a sprinkle of kosher salt and nice squeeze of lemon juice right before eating, it really brightens up the flavors.
 But they are also delicious dipped in my Ramp Ranch Dressing for a real spring treat!